Why are our children becoming more Shortsighted?

 Varifocal and bifocal spectacle lenses

-This option should be used only if MiSight contact lenses or Orthokeratology is not suitable or available.
 This option gives a child clear and comfortable vision in spectacles.
-The varifocal spectacle lenses work by including areas of defocus at the edges, combined with relaxing the focus of the eyes for close up vision, to reduce progression of myopia.
-Bifocal lenses relax the focus of the eyes for close up vision and the research states that bifocals (specifically an E-line type bifocal) are more effective than varifocals at reducing progression of myopia in children.
+The varifocal spectacle lenses work by including areas of defocus at the edges, combined with relaxing the focus of the eyes for close-up vision, to reduce progression of myopia.
+Bifocal lenses relax the focus of the eyes for close-up vision and the research states that bifocals (specifically an E-line type bifocal) are more effective than varifocals at reducing progression of myopia in children.

 2. More outdoor activity

-5. Have regular eye checks – it’s really important that short sighted children have the correct and full prescription.
-Leaving myopic children without spectacles or wearing spectacles that are not strong enough has been proven to speed up the progression of their short sightedness.
+4. Have regular eye checks – short-sighted children must have the correct and full prescription.
+Leaving myopic children without spectacles or wearing spectacles that are not strong enough has been proven to speed up the progression of their short-sightedness.

 More information: